petergaultney/pylsp-mypy/README.rst

      - **A list of regular expressions which should be ignored**.
 The ``mypy`` runner wil not be invoked when a document path is matched by one of the expressions.
 Note that this differs from the ``exclude`` directive of a ``mypy`` config which is only used for recursively discovering files when mypy is invoked on a whole directory.
 For both windows or unix platforms you should use forward slashes (``/``) to indicate paths.
      - ``[]``

-This project supports the use of ``pyproject.toml`` for configuration.
-It is in fact the preferred way.
-Using that your configuration could look like this:
+Using a ``pyproject.toml`` for configuration, which is in fact the preferred way, your configuration could look like this:

 ::